Life of Saint Joseph

-Monastero Joseph was probably born in Bethlehem, his father’s name was Jacob (Matthew 1,16) and it seems that he was the third of six children.
+Saint Joseph was probably born in Bethlehem in the first century BC, his father was called Jacob and it seems he was the third of six brothers.
+Joseph was an inhabitant of Nazareth, descendant of King David

 Join us